-Like fleas, bird mites can plague even the most careful owners.
-Unfortunately, they can cause itchiness and heartache for both you and your pet.
+Bird mites can plague even the most careful owners.
+Unfortunately, they cause itchiness and heartache for both you and your pet.
 While you can do a few things to cut down on the likelihood of your avian getting this pest, sometimes it's unavoidable and you'll need to tackle them efficiently yet delicately.
 We're not gonna lie: It is tricky.
 But don't worry, here's how to get rid of bird mites on pet birds naturally.

 First, you and your animals can bring in mites if you come into contact with a source that houses them.
 For example, if you set up a playdate with a bird friend or spend a weekend on a farm gathering chicken eggs.
 While mites don't want to eat you, they will travel with you.
 Alternatively, sometimes wild birds contaminate the house if they nest close by, like in a chimney.
 Periodically check your space for nesting or deceased birdies and find a way to safely relocate or dispose of them.
 You'll want to reduce contact with all of these to keep the likelihood of catching mites to a minimum.

-- Step one, scrub everything down.
 This means both your animal and his habitat.
 A good intensive cleaning can help get rid of the infestation because it means these bugs have nowhere to hide.
 Disassemble your bird’s cage for a deep clean and vacuum, wipe, and mop surrounding areas.
-You don’t want a bird mite to wait in the carpet until the coast is clear and then settle back on your bird.

-- Give birdie a bath, too, and gently remove any bugs you see (they look like tiny ticks).
+When giving your bird a bath, gently remove any bugs you see (they look like tiny ticks).
 Don’t use a commercial bird shampoo unless your vet approves it.

-Even after a deep clean, you should spray if at all possible.
+After a deep clean, you should spray if at all possible.
 Many commercially available repellents take on the mites naturally, specifically with household supplies like vinegar or a flower extract.
-In fact, you can use these to help keep the pests from taking hold in the first place as the smells can deter them enough.
 You want to treat both the cage and your bird, which will somewhat depend on which type of mite you ended up getting.
-Remember, you also can make your own mite deterrent if you’re up to it.
-If the problem’s really serious, an animal doctor could decide to prescribe an oral medication as well.

 A good cleaning will go a long way toward easing the itchy feeling of bites, but you don’t have to stop there.
-Find a natural remedy, such as essential oil, to ease the scratch that the bugs have caused your birds and even you.
-Look into antihistamine sprays (vet-approved) to help eliminate some of the urge to scratch.
+Find a natural remedy, such as essential oil, to ease the scratch that the bugs have caused your birds.
 Apply these to your pet carefully, trying them on his back first and spreading to the neck and wings if your bird seems to enjoy the relief.